 Nobody sees a lot of promotion for careers in park services, she says.
 And fewer than that know the best way to get one.
 The ticket, according to Felicia, is a college degree.
 Felicia’s father worked at UPJ, which meant she didn’t have to pay for her good education.
 Felicia knows how lucky she was, and wants to pay it forward.

 The Rangers Becoming Rangers Scholarship Award allows for broad areas of study because there are lots of subjects that lead to a successful career in land management.
 The important thing is to understand the value of what you’re protecting.
 “You need to be invested in the resources,” says Felicia.
 “You deal with history and culture.
 Native American sites and artifacts.
 People need to come to (land management) with a background that makes them more effective in carrying out the duties when they get there.
 That could be archaeology, biology, history, ecology.”

 Felicia came to the Community Foundation for the Alleghenies to give structure to her vision.
 “It was much easier to go with the CFA.
 I didn’t know the rules and regulations.
 They’re administering the scholarship, they handle the tax side, and the money is handled well.
 I didn’t have to reinvent the wheel.”

 Mike Kane, CFA Executive Director, says this type of scholarship does’t just help kids financially; it helps them see new possibilities for their futures.
 “The Rangers Becoming Rangers award could interest a young person in a career that he or she didn’t know existed.
 This award can broaden young minds, introduce them to a world they hadn’t imagined.
 We’re excited to be part of that.”

 The scholarship is available to college-bound seniors from Forest Hills High School, with a minimum 2.0 GPA.
-Go here for details and application.
-To set up your own scholarship fund, contact Development Associate Katrina Perkosky: firstname.lastname@example.org.
+For more details on how to apply or o set up your own scholarship fund, contact Development Associate Katrina Perkosky: email@example.com.